Things to Do in Hawaii During Christmas by Island in 2025

 Hawaii Whale Watching Tour Discounts

-We share the best whale-watching tours on Maui but also, see our Hawaii Vacation Guide Coupons for whale-watching tour discounts.
+We share the best whale-watching tours on Maui, but also see our Hawaii Vacation Guide Coupons for whale-watching tour discounts.

 You don’t have to go out on a tour to see whales!
 Shoreline viewing can also be spectacular.
-Watch sunset and whale blowholes along the West Maui or South Maui coastline, see our article for our favorite shoreline viewing spots.
+Watch sunset and whale blowholes along the West Maui or South Maui coastline.
+See our article for our favorite shoreline viewing spots.

 Whale Watching on Hawai’i and O’ahu